numoonchld/numoonchld.github.io/_drafts/dsp-notes-2-complex-exponentials.md

 <br>

 - consider an infinite sequence of vectors in a vector space
-    - if it converges to a limit, and this limit is within the vector space
+- if it converges to a limit within the vector space
-    - then this vector space is said to be complete
+    - then said vector space is "complete"

-- a vector space closed under limiting operations is termed a complete vector space
+    - also called *Hilbert Space*

-    - limiting operation is ambiguous, definition varies from on space to the other
+- limiting operation is ambiguous, definition varies from one space to the other
 - so some limiting operation may fail and point outside the vector space

-- Hilbert Space: a vector space that satisfies the completeness condition
+    - such vector spaces are not said to be complete

 <hr>

 #### common signal spaces
 <br>

+- while vectors spaces can be applied to signal processing
+    - not all vector spaces can be used for all signals
+- different signal classes are managed in different spaces
+<p></p>

 - \\( \mathbb{C}^N \\): vector space of N complex tuples
     - valid signal space for finite length signals